awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 + **Availability** – This key is included in the request context only if the request is made using a VPC endpoint\.

 For more information, see [Controlling Access to Services with VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.

+## Other cross\-service condition keys<a name="condition-keys-other"></a>

+Global condition keys are condition keys with an `aws:` prefix\.
+Individual services can create their own condition keys\.
+These service\-specific condition keys include a prefix that matches the name of the service, such as `iam:` or `sts:`\.

+Services can create service\-specific keys that are available in the request context for other services\.
+These keys are available across multiple services, but are not global condition keys\.
+For example, AWS STS supports [SAML\-based federation condition keys](reference_policies_iam-condition-keys.md#condition-keys-saml)\.
+These keys are available when a user who was federated using SAML performs AWS operations in other services\.
+Other examples include `[identitystore:UserId](https://docs.aws.amazon.com/singlesignon/latest/userguide/using-predefined-attributes.html)` and `[ec2:SourceInstanceArn](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-policy-structure.html#amazon-ec2-keys)`\.

+To view the service\-specific condition keys for a service, see [Actions, Resources, and Condition Keys for AWS Services](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html) and choose the service whose keys you want to view\.